copious-world/interplanetary_contact/README.md

 **index.js**

-In order to start the server run the following command:
+In order to start the server, run the following command:

 >node index.js